lmorril/assignment3/README.md

      - Edit: Re-enter the id and username, then change to the rating you want.
 After clicking save, reload the page to see your edited entry in the table
      - Delete: click delete to remove entry from the database

   - Add your new rating by enter your id, username, song, artist, and rating to create a new rating in the app.
-Ratings are only 1-5!
+Note that you can only add ratings that ate 1-5 and if you enter the correct ID.

 ### At http://localhost:3000/search